 Building Trust and Rapport

 - Create a Safe Space: A supportive environment is crucial.
-Actors need to feel comfortable taking risks, experimenting, and potentially making mistakes.
+Actors have to be comfortable to take risks, experiment and in the process possibly make mistakes.

-- Active Listening: Pay close attention to your actors’ thoughts, concerns, and interpretations.
+- Active Listening: Listen attentively to the actors, their thoughts, their concerns and interpretations.

 - Individualized Approach: Recognize that each actor is unique.
-Tailor your direction to their specific needs, strengths, and weaknesses.
+Adapt the orientation to their needs, strengths, and weaknesses.

 Clear and Concise Communication